avi-kasliwal/KreeptoZombiez/README.md

 - For our contract to talk to another contract on the blockchain that we don't own, first we need to define an interface.
   - Can communicate with public and external funcions from the contracts owned by others.

+# Lesson 3

+- Goal is to update out code so that key portions of the app can be updated via some functions as the contract is immutable.